CUCyber/cucyber.github.io/class/networking-intro/networking-intro.md

 ## Learning Objectives

-* Review basic network topology (IP Addresses, Ports, Subnets)
-* Review Transport Layer (TCP/UDP)
-* Know basic Application Network Protocols (DNS, ARP, DHCP)
-* Understand the difference in switches (managed, unmanaged)
-* Understand the basics of firewalls (stateful, stateless, signature based, rules)
-* Understand the uses of network zones (DMZ, internal, external, vlan)
+* Compare and contrast IPv4 and IPv6 IP Addresses.
+* Compare the similarities and differences between TCP and UDP.
+* Identify common ports (21, 22, 25, 80, and 443).
+* Associate the common ports with their protocols.

-## Intro to Networking and Network Security
+## Intro to Networking

-### IP Addresses, Ports, and Subnets
+### IP Addresses

 Note:
 Review basic network topology (IP Addresses, Ports, Subnets)